RLAlab/rlalab.github.io/content/research/_index.md

         The RLA Lab is interested in how the development of synthetic biology can revolutionise biotechnologies and help us move towards a sustainable bio-based economy.
 We engineer microorganisms for a wide range of applications, which span from the production of novel foods and alternative proteins to chemicals and fuels.

-        Our group is developing:
+        We are developing:

         <div class="circle-container">
           <div class="circle-item">